-The Redington crux is the latest of Redington’s inventions.
+The Redington Crux is one of the latest of Redington’s inventions, released in 2018.
 It is an upgrade of Redington’s past rods, and Redington state that it’s the best rod they’ve ever built!
 High praise, but does it live up to the hype?

-Its casting power, enhanced by the Angled Key Grip feature makes it versatile and dependable under the waters.
-The crux comes in different models that range from the 3-weight 7’6’’ to 10-weight 9’ models.
+Its casting power, enhanced by the Angled Key Grip feature, makes it versatile and dependable out on the water.
+The Crux comes in different models that range from the 3-weight 7’6’’ to 10-weight 9’ models.